Chiebukar/AGER/README.md

 # Age_Gender_Emotion_Race
  This repository contains files Used in building and testing models for facial recognition and prediction of common human  attributes such as age, gender, emotion and race.

-The datasets used for this project where gotten thus:
+The datasets used for this project where gotten thus:  <br />
 (i) Dataset for Age and Gender recognition: IMDB faces cropped datset with metadata (https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) <br />
 (ii) Dataset for Emotion detection : Ckplus dataset (https://www.kaggle.com/shawon10/ckplus)  <br />
 (iii) Dataset for race deection: FairFace dataset(https://www.kaggle.com/aibloy/fairface)